James Pond: Underwater Agent: Reception

 James Pond received mixed but mostly positive reviews.
 VideoGames & Computer Entertainment gave the game seven out of ten, calling it "an entertaining and challenging undersea caper that should please just about anyone".
 Electronic Gaming Monthly gave it a four, four, three, and six, out of ten, calling it "not exciting or fun", but "a nice kids [sic] game".
 Mega Action gave James Pond a score of 82% writing: "James Pond does for fish as Sonic does for hedgehogs.
 It features some really cute baddies, making this game a real joy to play."
 Console XS gave a review score of 70%, they felt it was not a good conversion from the computer version and wrote that "Everything is far too bland and boring to excite Pond fans."
 MegaTech gave the Genesis version an overall score of 77% writing: "A cute and entertaining twelve-level aquatic platform game which provides plenty of fun."

-Mean Machines magazine, however, suggested that the Genesis port of the game was "Better than Sonic" on the front page of their then latest issue.